Building a Rubik's Cube Solver using Rust/WASM and Three.js/React

 Conclusion

-To conclude exploring the prior work that has been conducted in solving a 3x3x3 Rubik Cube has been very interesting.
-Being able to borrow much of the same code built up from the 2x2x2 solver was of great help, and allowed me to concentrate on the differences required to build the solver itself.
-Going forward I wish to expand upon the single solver that has been implemented, providing a means of allowing the user to select additional solvers (i.e Thistlethwaite’s and Kociemba’s) they wish to experiment with.
+To conclude, exploring prior work in solving a 3x3x3 Rubik’s Cube has been very insightful.
+Being able to reuse much of the code from the 2x2x2 solver was immensely helpful, allowing me to focus on the unique challenges of building the solver.
+Moving forward, I plan to expand beyond the single implemented solver, giving users the ability to select additional solvers (e.g., Thistlethwaite’s and Kociemba’s) for experimentation.